 Although anytime’s a good time to teach your kids about fearsome women in history, Women’s History Month and it’s the perfect time for me to give you a book list!
 As a parent I like to use picture book biographies to teach my kids about historical figures, but these stories are not just dry texts.
 I’ve selected what I think are some of the best books for children that are not just about significant or famous women, but also have great illustrations and an all-around entertaining story.

+You can supplement your reading about awesome women who changed history with books from my list of biographies about amazing African-American women.
 In addition, several children’s literature bloggers are publishing the month-long Kid Lit Celebrates Women’s History Month, with daily reviews, interviews and thought on women’s biographies and history books for kids.
 I highly recommend adding their blog to your reader so you can follow along.

 Every-Day Dress-Up.
 Okay, so this is not actually a biography, but it is a terrific, optimistic books for kids ages 2 and up who love pretend play.
 The narrator’s mommy shows her there is more to dress up than princess costumes.
 Each day of the week she dresses up as a different famous woman, like Marie Curie and Frida Kahlo, which inspires her to try out a new occupation.
 By the end of the book, she is celebrating her own future greatness.
 Also available for the Kindle.